 - (a) A utility shall provide itemized gas cost information to all customers commencing with the first complete billing cycle in which the new rates are in effect.
-The information may be provided in the form of a bill insert or a separate mailing. - (b) The information provided pursuant to this rule shall include the following: - (I) For transportation customers: - (A) The per-unit and monthly local distribution company costs billed to the customer. - (B) If applicable, the per-unit and monthly gas cost adjustment transportation costs. - (II) For all other customers: - (A) The per-unit and monthly local distribution company costs billed to the customer. - (B) The per-unit and monthly gas commodity costs for that customer. - (C) The per-unit and monthly costs of upstream services for that customer. - (D) The monthly gas demand side management costs for that customer.
+The information may be provided in the form of a bill insert or a separate mailing. - (b) The information provided pursuant to this rule shall include the following: - (I) For transportation customers: - (A) The per-unit and monthly local distribution company costs billed to the customer. - (B) If applicable, the per-unit and monthly gas cost adjustment transportation costs. - (II) For all other customers: - (IA) Tthe per-unit and monthly fixed local distribution company costs-service rates billed to be billed to the customer.; - II(B) Tthe per-unit and monthly gas commodity costs for that customer. - (IIIC) The per-unit and monthly costs of upstream services for that customer; and - (IVD) The monthly gas demand side management costs for that customer.